ntblab/infant_neuropipe/prototype/link/scripts/iBEAT/convert_iBEAT-FS.md

 5. Run the QC.
-Run the files needed for the Enigma consortium QC.
+Once step 4 has finished, run the files needed for the Enigma consortium QC.
 This creates an html file that can be used to check the surfaces on the anatomical image and checks for defects in the labelling of different gyri.
 To run this, use the following call to an interactive session:

 srun --x11 --pty ./scripts/iBEAT/iBEAT_QC.sh analysis/freesurfer/iBEAT/

+Once this has been run, it will produce an HTML file that is stored in the in the iBEAT directory and can be viewed at any time with something like firefox